70+ Unique Things To Do in California

 This preserve just north of Santa Barbara has multiple dirt walking paths that lead through the Eucalyptus groves where the butterflies settle.

-Tip: Continue along the trail to the bluffs where you can get incredible ocean views and even access to the beach!
+Tip: Continue along the trail to the bluffs, where you can get incredible ocean views and even access to the beach!

 Discover Dinosaurs at the Museum of Natural History in Santa Barbara